lilyshellhammer/notes_public/AlgoQResponses.md

   } else return false;
 }
 ```
-Cases for return value:
-  If two levels of the tree don't overlap, return false for those two nodes comparison.
-Upon returning true, the parent call will evaluate these levels along with any other children nodes the parent had.
-If any of the children have returned true, the parent will return true.
-  If the two levels overlap and they have children, recurse through the children.
-Return true if any of teh child calls return true.
-  If two leafs overlap, true will be returned.

-Runtime *****?

 ## Boundary Intersection
 If the boundaries of A and B intersect, the leaf nodes of their bounding volume hierachies which contain the boundary within them intersect.
 The bounding boxes with only "inside" area don't tell us anything about boundary behavior.
 My proposed solution to this is to "flag" leaf nodes with boundaries.
 This will be helpful for closest distance and tangency [later in teh document](#tangency).
 When we are checking for overlap, we use the same findIntersection function above except we only return true on leaf nodes where they contain boundaries.